 Ben Lowry: Unionists support the Turk Cypriots yet might have backed the Greeks

+Ben Lowry: Unionists seem to support the Turk Cypriots yet they might have backed the Greeks

 The reaction in NI to such an international dispute can divide along the lines of our two main communities, unionist and nationalist.